blkbrd/blkbrd.github.io/_posts/2017-09-12-Powershell-Keylogger.md

 ---

-[Aaron](http://aaronmreyes.com/ "Aaron's Webpage"), made a cool PowerShell-based keylogger (well, it *was* python until i bribed him to re-write it for me...)
+[Aaron](http://aaronmreyes.com/ "Aaron's Webpage"), made a cool PowerShell-based keylogger (well, it *was* python until I bribed him to re-write it for me...)

 It is located on [ his GitHub page](https://github.com/a-rey/bitflip/tree/master/keylogger "Aaron's Keylogger")